sbplat/Macro-API/README.md

 ## Planned Features

 * Mac and Linux support
-* More examples
+* More examples and documentation
-* Add documentation
 * More control over your keyboard and mouse
 * Image searching

 ## Building

 1. Clone this project.
-2. Build the Macro API using CMake.
+2. Build using CMake.
 ```batch
 mkdir build && cd build
 cmake ..